kkirsanov/sensorika-robot/README.md

 # sensorika-robot
-Lightweight python middleware library for data exchange between mechatronics components.
+Lightweight python middleware library for data exchange between mechatronics components in synchronous and asynchronous way.
 Sitable for mobile robotics and remote control.

 ## Requirements